alper-efe-sahin/basic_games_unity/README.md

 # basic_games_unity
-Basic games which are created with Unity and C#, by Alper Efe Şahin.
+Basic games which are created with Unity and C#.

 ## Rocket Game:
 Purpose of the game: Try to reach red area.